rasbt/pattern_classification/resources/data_glossary.md

 #### Bootstrapping
 [[back to top](#table-of-contents)]

 A resampling technique to that is closely related to [cross-validation](#cross-validation) where a training dataset is divided into random subsets.
 Bootstrapping -- in contrast to cross-validation -- is a random sampling **with** replacement.
-A typicl application of bootstrapping is to estimate the generalization error of an predictor.
+Bootstrapping is typically be used for statistical estimation of bias and standard error, and a common application in machine learning is to estimate the generalization error of an predictor.

 <br>
 <br>